sachsmc/plotROC-paper/Paper/sachs2014plotROC.md

 ## Shiny application

 I created a \pkg{shiny} application [@shiny] in order to make the features more accessible to non-\proglang{R} users.
-A limited subset of the functions of the \pkg{plotROC} can be performed on an example dataset or on data that users upload to the website.
+A limited subset of the functions of \pkg{plotROC} can be performed on an example dataset or on data that users upload to the website.
 Resulting plots can be saved to the users' machine as a pdf or as a stand-alone html file.
 It can be used in any modern web browser with no other dependencies at the website here: http://sachsmc.shinyapps.io/plotROC.

 ## Installation and loading